How does your centre run swimming lessons? What is the best way to schedule and manage your swimming program?

 - Administration spends a lot of time rebooking clients into exactly the same booking.

-- A break may harm swimmers who crave routine and repetition.
+- A break may impact swimmers who rely on routine and repetition.

-- New clients booked into established classes may pose a challenge for instructors.
+- New clients booked into established classes may pose a challenge for teachers.

-- Terms may not match up with all schools due to Private, Public and Independent systems.
+- Terms may not align with all school systems due to Private, Public and Independent school calendars.